mlcommons/dynabench/new_builder_evaluation/readme.md

     ![connect instance](img/connect_instance.png)

-9. Click on ssh client, open a new terminal on your computer, access to the folder where you store your .pem file generated on step 6 and run the *chmod* and then run the *ssh* command.
+9. Click on ssh client, open a new terminal on your computer, access the folder where you store your .pem file generated on step 6 and run the *chmod* and then run the *ssh* command.

     ![access to instance](img/access_to_instance.png)